 A precision in the nanometer regime and a high dynamic range guarantee reliable and high resolution positioning procedures.
 The automated alignment algorithms optimize the position in short time while the measurement values are assigned to each product.

-The feedback sensors include optical power measurement (in the visible, near and mid infrared spectrum), polarization measurement, beam profiling, optical spectrum analyzers and wave meters.
+The feedback sensors include optical power measurement (in the visible, near and mid infrared spectrum), polarization measurement, beam profiling, optical spectrum analyzers, wave meters and MTF values.
 Specific algorithms will be applied for multi-channel alignments reducing the process time.

 As soon as active alignment is finished, the assembly with selective laser soldering takes place.
 Ideally, the contact area is already coated with solder material from an earlier deposition process.
 Alternativley, solder paste can be dispensed at the joining area.
 A laser melts the solder material and a durable joint will be formed after cooling down.